 How to induce labour: Swimming

-Both the gentle movement and the water is thought to be good for inducing labour.
-In fact, it's what the Duchess of Cambridge, Kate Middleton, has been seen doing in the lead up to the birth of her second child.
+Both the gentle movement and the water is thought to be good for starting labour.
+In fact, it's what the Duchess of Cambridge, Kate Middleton, did in the lead up to the birth of her second child, Charlotte.
 Of course, she does have the luxury of nipping to Buckingham Palace for the use of their pool, rather than having to waddle self-consciously through your local changing rooms.

 How to induce labour: Have sex